DesignedSimplicity/MetaGraffiti/README.md

-GpxGraffiti - A simple windows application to pre-process gpx files to use in Adobe Lightroom and Google Earth
+#### GpxGraffiti
-	-merge		Combines multiple gpx files into a single file - used for geotagging in Lightroom -fix		Removes bad data points from a gpx file - cleans up a file with a poor gps signal -kml		Converts a gpx file to a kml file - prepares file for visualizing in Google Earth
+**A simple windows application to pre-process gpx files to use in Adobe Lightroom and Google Earth** `GpxGraffiti	-merge		Combines multiple gpx files into a single file - used for geotagging in Lightroom` `GpxGraffiti	-fix		Removes bad data points from a gpx file - cleans up a file with a poor gps signal` `GpxGraffiti	-kml		Converts a gpx file to a kml file - prepares file for visualizing in Google Earth`

-Process
+__Process__
 1. Read and parse GPX file to perform distance calculations
 2. Remove points with low signial quality or errors
 3. Resegment tracks and add metadata/notes